Majidkn/nodejs-simple-file-upload/README.md

 > npm install
 > npm start
 ```
-The application will serve on `:3000`
+The application will be served on `:3000`